QMCPACK/qmcpack/nexus/docs/nexus-jobs.rst

 For supercomputers, these lines are placed in the batch script.
 For workstations, they are included in the command block run locally.

+Common uses for these options are loading modules or activating a special Python environment for a particular job.

 8. Pass Options
 ---------------